-Want to start putting more of your big data to work with Apache Hadoop?
-Get it today with DataStax Enterprise.
+Want to start analyzing more of your data now?
+Download DataStax Enterprise.

 Scenarios it transforms

-Here’s just a glimpse of some of the ways enterprises can gain greater insight from their big data in less time using the integrated Hadoop analytics capabilities in DataStax Enterprise:
+Here’s just a glimpse of some of the ways you can gain greater insight from your line-of-business data in less time using the integrated analytics capabilities in DataStax Enterprise:

 - Large-scale batch analytics – Enterprises can make sense of enormous data volumes to quickly spot trends, identify bottlenecks and anticipate issues in practically any complex, large-scale system, including computer networks, communications infrastructure, transportation systems, supply chains, manufacturing processes, refining operations and scores of others.
-For example, SourceNinja relies on the integrated Hadoop capabilities in DataStax Enterprise to digest hundreds of millions of pieces of information related to its work with open source software.
+For example, eBay relies on the integrated analytics capabilities in DataStax Enterprise to analyze much of what buyers and sellers do on their site.

 - Sales and marketing campaign analysis – Sales and marketing organizations can easily analyze torrents of data from a multitude of sources to gauge the effectiveness of their initiatives.
-For instance, internet advertising services firm ReachLocal uses the DataStax distribution of Hadoop to help produce reports on the effectiveness of its customers’ paid search, display advertising and social media marketing campaigns – data that consists of more than 50 million inputs a day.
+For instance, internet advertising services firm ReachLocal uses the analytics capabilities of DataStax Enterprise to help produce reports on the effectiveness of its customers’ paid search, display advertising and social media marketing campaigns – data that consists of more than 50 million inputs a day.

-- Buyer behavior analytics – With Hadoop and DataStax Enterprise, companies are able to glean crucial insights into what people are most likely to purchase by readily analyzing all the data their customers generate through page views, clickstreams, searches, online comments, chats, tweets and other interactions.
+- Buyer behavior analytics – By using the built-in analytics features in DataStax Enterprise, companies can glean crucial insights into what people are most likely to purchase by analyzing all data their customers generate through page views, clickstreams, searches, online comments, chats, tweets and other interactions.

-- Customer recommendations – Using our implementation of Hadoop, enterprises can “connect the dots” for thousands, even millions, of individual customers by recommending products, services, books, movies, music and other goods they will likely enjoy.
+- Customer recommendations – Enterprises can “connect the dots” for thousands, even millions, of individual customers by recommending products, services, books, movies, music and other goods they will likely enjoy.
 The suggestions are based on the preferences customers reveal through their engagements with companies over time as well as their online activities.
-Hadoop can do the same in pointing out people or groups that share common interests with customers.
+Analytics in DataStax Enterprise can do the same in pointing out people or groups that share common interests with customers.

-- Fraud detection – Integrated Hadoop in DataStax Enterprise can help companies rapidly identify irregularities within massive amounts of unrelated customer data that may suggest suspicious activity, such as credit card or I.D. theft.
-Better still, analytics results are fed to the integrated Apache Cassandra component in DataStax Enterprise and available for querying in real-time, which greatly accelerates response times and minimizes potential exposure to threats.
+- Fraud detection – Integrated analytics in DataStax Enterprise can help companies rapidly identify irregularities within massive amounts of unrelated customer data that may suggest suspicious activity, such as credit card or I.D. theft.
+Better still, analytics results are fed to the integrated Apache Cassandra component in DataStax Enterprise and available for querying in real-time, greatly accelerating response times and minimizing potential exposure to threats.